abhishekir/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?: *An advantage to abstraction with Renderable class is the ability to render mutliple objects without duplicating code.
+A disadvantage is inflexibility to render different objects with different features.*
-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Since the camera could update independently, elapsed time must be centerally tracked in BasicWidget instead of seperately in each Renderable object*
-3. How you can move models in the scene?: *Add your answer here*
+3. How you can move models in the scene?: *You can move a model by multiply the model_ matrix with a given translation matrix*

 ## Part 2 - Textures